Lincy-14/Datawarehouse/README.md

 ### Fact table

-1.songplays - records in log data associated with song plays i.e. records with page NextSong Columns
+1. songplays - records in log data associated with song plays i.e. records with page NextSong Columns

 ### Dimension table

-1.users - users in the app
+1. users - users in the app

-2.songs - songs in music database
+2. songs - songs in music database

-3.artists - artists in music database
+3. artists - artists in music database

-4.time - timestamps of records in songplays broken down into specific units
+4. time - timestamps of records in songplays broken down into specific units

 ## ETL Pipeline